vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

+So I gave all my bags of coins <br>
+to Low, but then I missed the gold <br>
+that I used to watch, play and hold. <br>
+Was it cause of my heart or loins.

+So I told Low that I was weak, <br>
+so was my faith.
+I got turned on, <br>
+cause I thought Low'd make me Low's pawn, <br>
+cause Low's feet showed me what I seek.

-Low says: "That night I saw My guest <br>
+Low said: "This night I saw My guest <br>
 with an old dress, feet full of dirt. <br>
 He was full of shame, his soul hurt <br>
 for his wrong acts, so he went to rest,"

 "With his head down, to the cold room. <br>
 That guest is you."
-I have to pay, <br>
+I had to pay, <br>
 may be for sins of the last day, <br>
-so I closed my self in that tomb.
+and I closed my self in that tomb.

-[...]

-So I gave all my bags of coins <br>
-to Low, but then I missed the gold <br>
-that I used to watch, play and hold. <br>
-Was it cause of my heart or loins.

 I hope I will be able to send <br>
 more gold to Low, cause I am glad <br>